Competing at Nationals

 In order to compete for the title of National Champion, competitors must be US Citizens, or full-time residents of the United States.

-Non-US citizens are welcome to compete and will be scored separately in an International Open division.
+Non-US citizens are welcome to compete and will be scored separately in an International Open division that will be for the 1A style of play only.

 Below is a quick summary of how to advance to the finals, for greater details, please see the Round Structure page.